usnistgov/ABDNavigator/ABDController/INSTALL.md

     <DeploymentParameter name="Label" value="Z-Sampler"/>
   </ExperimentElementInstance>
 ```

-Finally, you will need to initialize the Samplers to sample their signals at some rate.
-Start the Matrix software, and from the "Window" menu open up both Sampler windows, "Sampler_Z" and "Sampler_I".
-In each window, right-click and select "Options".
-Set "T-Update" to **10 ms**.

 ## 4. For developers (optional):
 **This concludes the standard installation for the ABDController.** For those who wish to do low-level development of the ABDController to Matrix interface, see the instructions in [ABDController_C_Code/INSTALL.md](../ABDController_C_Code/INSTALL.md).